swainechen/chenlab-training/websites/gis-aws/content/13-ShareAMI/_index.md

 1. Share the AMI with a specific AWS account.

-2. Share an EBS volume with a specific AWS account.
+2. Share an EBS snapshot with a specific AWS account.